 One reason many landlords choose to enter into a month to month tenancy (m2m) with a tenant rather than a 1 year lease (or other term lease) is because it is easier to remove a tenant under a m2m tenancy.

-In a m2m tenancy a landlord has the choice of serving a tenant with a 5 Day Notice, a 14 Day Notice, or a 28 Day Notice.
+In a m2m tenancy a landlord has the choice of serving a tenant with a 5 Day Notice for failure to pay rent, a 14 Day Notice for failure to pay rent or for any other non-rent breach, or a 28 Day Notice.
 One of the notices — the 28 Day Notice — can legally terminate a m2m tenancy without the tenant even having committed a breach.

 The 5 Day Notice:

-Under a m2m tenancy a landlord has the option to serve the tenant a 5 Day Notice if the tenant commits a breach.
-A 5 Day Notice allows the tenant the right to cure the breach within the 5 day cure period and if that is done then the tenancy continues and the tenant can remain.
-If the tenant fails to cure the breach within the 5 days then the tenancy is terminated and the landlord may file an eviction action against the tenant if they have not already vacated.
+Under a m2m tenancy a landlord has the option to serve the tenant a 5 Day Notice if the tenant fails to pay rent.
+A 5 Day Notice allows the tenant the right to pay the past due rent within the 5 day cure period and if that is done then the tenancy continues and the tenant can remain.
+If the tenant fails to pay rent within the 5 days then the tenancy is terminated and the landlord may file an eviction action against the tenant if they have not already vacated.

 NOTE: I am not sure why, but many landlords believe that they are required to serve a tenant with a 14 Day Notice after the tenant has been served — and not cured – a 5 Day Notice.
 This is not true and is not required under Wisconsin law.
 If a tenant is served a 5 Day Notice for committing a breach and does not cure the breach within 5 days the landlord is NOT required to then serve the tenant with a 14 Day Notice.
 If a 5 Day Notice is not cured (and the tenant has not voluntarily vacated the property) then the landlord should immediately file an eviction action to remove the tenant.
 This is true whether the tenant is under a m2m tenancy or under a term lease.